shanman1986/shanman1986.github.com/_posts/2012-09-24-poll-viewer.md

 #Pollster API: Poll Viewer

-This tool will let you check the results of an API request quickly and easily.
+This tool will let you check the results of a request to the [Pollster API](http://elections.huffingtonpost.com/pollster/api) quickly and easily.

 Enter your parameters below to view the polls returned from the API: